Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 The output from each filter step is the input for the next filter, until all the filters are applied and the resulting files are written to a build directory containing all of the HTML, javascript, and CSS files for the tool site.

 One of the particularly shiny things about this system is that the work of building new tools can be done by juniors, or possibly even the users themselves.
 Our tool building stack is actually being built by a team of interns in our women's internship program.

 [ slide:

+Not a design goal:

+Our first application wasn't configuration data

+How we accomplished it:

+* It just worked.

+]

+About the time we finished our design goals and were starting to code, we were almost thrown for a loop.
+Another team came to us and said "We have a problem that's not about configuration, and we wonder if we can use the new configuration service to solve it."

+Our software is used world-wide.
+Our software is translated into I-don't-even-know-how-many languages, and each customer's platform is customized and translated into the languages their employees need.
+That means we have default translations to many different languages, each of which can be overridden by the customer.

+We spent two hours reviewing the translation service's needs, looking for the gaps between what we were already building and what they required.
+We didn't find any.
+Our design goals fit their needs exactly.

+I think that was the moment I realized that what we were building was actually a database.

+[ slide:

+Iterative approach:

+Java spike vs. Elixir version

+]

+At this point I want to come clean on something.
+By the time we started work on this, I had one excellent programmer available, but he is a Java developer with little functional programming experience.
+Our first release of this system is not exactly as described.
+We built it in a lean-development sort of way, to get the interface and functionality into the hands of the developers who who are going to use it and see where our abstractions are falling short.
+Our current production version is written in Java 1.8 and uses one process per book rather than one actor per key.
+Because of this, a book is distinct from a key.
+Instead, it's a container for a set of keys.
+Data composition can only happen across books.
+Our development version is written in Elixir and is actor-based.
+In the development version, there is no difference between a book and a key - a book simply denotes the root key, any key can be considered a book, and compositions can happen at any level.

+Obviously there are a lot of interesting implementation details behind a database like this, and I don't have time to go into all of it, but I can talk about some of our development strategies.
+For example, in the current production version, disk persistence uses S3 buckets from Amazon Web Services.
+We get redundancy and availability with a super-simple interface, but once we start measuring performance this will be low hanging fruit.
+What we got was a persistence layer that brings something extra to the table, and we will continue to look for ways to leverage other technologies to meet our needs rather than build it all in house.
+Another example of this is our message bus.
+Instead of tacking an HTTP interface onto our service, the service is configured to use RabbitMQ channels for receiving and sending messages.

+[ slide: